-- 1- Chlorine residual results in the table above represent averages of samples taken at the treatment plant Point-of-Entry location to the distribution system. - 2- The level presented represents the 90th percentile of 5 sites tested for in 2020.
-The "action level" for copper was not exceeded at any of the five locations tested in 2020.
-The level presented represents the 90th percentile of 5 sites tested for in 2020.
-The "action level" for lead was not exceeded at any of the five locations tested in 2020. - 3- Radiological results are from raw water wells, and not distribution locations, as required by the NCDOH. (a) The State considers 50 pCi/L to be the level of concern for beta particles. (b) 30 μg/l of uranium is approximately 20.1 pCi/L - 4- Sodium (mg/l): Water containing more than 20 mg/l of sodium should not be used for drinking by people on a severely restricted sodium diet.
+Chlorine residual results in the table above represent averages of samples taken at the treatment plant Point-of-Entry location to the distribution system.

+2- The levels presented represents the 90th percentile of copper and lead of 7 sites tested for in 2023.
+The MCL for copper was exceeded by 1 location tested in 2023.
+The "action level" for lead was not exceeded at any of the 7 locations tested in 2023.

+- 3- Radiological results are from raw water wells, and not distribution locations, as required by the NCDOH. (a) The State considers 50 pCi/L to be the level of concern for beta particles. (b) 30 μg/l of uranium is approximately 20.1 pCi/L - 4- Sodium (mg/l): Water containing more than 20 mg/l of sodium should not be used for drinking by people on a severely restricted sodium diet.
 Water more than 270 mg/l of sodium should not be used for drinking by people on a moderately restricted diet. - 5- The NCDOH recommends that the Langelier Saturation Index (for corrosivity) be as close to zero as possible. - 6- NCDOH guidelines recommend a pH range of 7.5 8.5.
 There are no pH treatments at Mill Neck Estates.